-In 1942, intercity bus systems handled 28.2 percent of the passenger traffic as compared with the railroads' 67.3 percent, measured in This fails to reflect accurately, however, the relative importance of bus transportation because of the difference in the length of the average journey.
-The average distance per bus passenger is 52 miles, whereas the average distance per rail coach passenger is 103 miles, with parlor and sleeping-car passenger distances averaging 415 miles.
-In 1942, intercity busses carried 692 million passengers, whereas the railroads carried 624 million.
+In 1942, intercity bus systems handled 28.2 percent of the passenger traffic as compared with the railroads' 67.3 percent, measured in terms of passenger-miles.
+This fails to reflect accurately, however, the relative importance of bus transportation because of the difference in the length of the average journey.
+The average distance per bus passenger is 52 miles, whereas the average distance per rail coach passenger is 108 miles, with parlor and sleeping-car passenger distances averaging 421 miles.
+In 1942, intercity busses carried 692 million passengers, whereas the railroads carried 667 million.